Two federal judges require Trump administration to use emergency funds to partially cover food stamp benefits

 The rulings from judges in Massachusetts and Rhode Island reject a controversial US Department of Agriculture claim that it could not use a contingency fund, which the agency says has $5.3 billion remaining in it, to help cover the benefits amid the month-long government shutdown.

+Hours later, President Donald Trump said he has instructed the administration’s lawyers to ask the courts how it can legally fund the benefits as quickly as possible because the attorneys “do not think we have the legal authority to pay SNAP with certain monies we have available.”

+“Even if we get immediate guidance, it will unfortunately be delayed while States get the money out,” Trump posted on Truth Social Friday evening.
+“If we are given the appropriate legal direction by the Court, it will BE MY HONOR to provide the funding, just like I did with Military and Law Enforcement Pay.”

-The Supplemental Nutrition Assistance Program costs between $8 billion and $9 billion a month, so the orders will not cover all of the needed payments for November.
+The Supplemental Nutrition Assistance Program, or SNAP, costs between $8 billion and $9 billion a month, so the judges’ orders will not cover all of the needed payments for November.

 “There is no doubt that the … contingency funds are appropriated funds that are without a doubt necessary to carry out the program’s operation.”
 US District Judge John McConnell in Rhode Island said.
 “The shutdown of the government through funding doesn’t do away with SNAP, it just does away with the funding of it.”